michaelthoreau/RTES_Assignment2/README.md

 The purpose of this assignment is to take a deep dive into how abstract code we write is interpreted by the compiler.
 You will get hands on with writing regular programming and interfacing it directly into the assembly language.

-All questions should be answered by modifying the main.c file and the helpers.S assembly file; Add comments and code to the files where required and submit in a zip on NYU Classes.
+All questions should be answered by modifying the main.cpp file and the helpers.S assembly file; Add comments and code to the files where required and submit in a zip on NYU Classes.

 The assignment will be graded according to the following: